 Starting out, Natural Resource Management graduates earn about $37,829 per year.
 Improve your odds of a great salary by choosing a program from the rankings listed below.

 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Any student pursuing a degree in Natural Resource Management has to check out Rutgers University - New Brunswick.
 Soon after graduation, Resource Management students generally make about $42,535 in their early careers.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

 There is a graduate program available for students who are interested.
 The student body at Rutgers University - New Brunswick is extremely diverse and is represented by undergraduates from over 35 U.S. states and 48 nations around the world.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit Rutgers University - New Brunswick's scorecard.

 It's hard to beat University of Delaware if you wish to pursue Natural Resource Management as a major.
 Graduates from the Natural Resource Management program at University of Delaware earn 15.6% above the standard college grad in this field.
 This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.

 Marist College is a good option for students pursuing a Natural Resource Management degree.
-Marist College natural resource management students earn 7.0% more than the typical resource management graduate.
+Students who graduate from the Resource Management program make an average of $39,760 for their early career and $72,998 in their mid career.
 The area of Poughkeepsie, New York, is nice for students who like a quieter, suburban place.

 Delaware State University is among your best bets if you're planning on studying Natural Resource Management.
 The location in an important city is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.